speedment/speedment-doc/pages/hazelcast.md

 ## Architecture
-The Hazelcast Bundles support storage of entities in distributed maps in a client/server architecture whereby the `HazelcastBundle` only needs to reside on the client side.
+The Hazelcast Auto DB Integration support storage of entities in distributed maps in a client/server architecture whereby the `HazelcastBundle` runtime only needs to reside on the client side.
 No extra software is required on the server side which allows easy setup, migration and management of Hazelcast clusters.

 {% include image.html file="hazelcast-architecture.png" alt="Hazelcast Architecture" caption="The Hazelcast client/server architecture" %}